 It’s also worth noting that different buyers can put vastly different valuations on a business.
 Smart buyers aren’t just buying history, they’re also buying what they think they can help the business become in the future.

 There’s going to be a big difference in the ‘fair’ price between buyers that might bring very different goals, assets, and strategic direction to a given business.
 One oversimplified way to look at this is that some buyers are ‘strategic’ and some are ‘financial.’

 ‘Strategic’ buyers may be able to get more long-term value (and therefore be willing to pay a higher price) because there’s a good fit with other ways they’re already making money and/or serving customers.

 That’s why ‘strategic’ buyers might put a purely revenue-based or even technology-based valuation on a company.
 But these types of buyers also typically only want to buy bigger companies, so they don’t usually come into play with smaller SaaS deals.

 A purely revenue-based valuation also indicates that the buyer will radically change the operations and cost structure of the business they’re acquiring, so they ignore the current ops and cost structure.

-At SureSwift, we’re mostly a financial buyer — that’s why we price primarily based on earnings and use the SDE method — and we look to extend on the strengths of bootstrapped SaaS companies by keeping and growing the teams who have made the company successful.
+At SureSwift, we’re mostly a financial buyer — that’s why we price primarily based on earnings and use the SDE method for cash valuations — and we look to extend on the strengths of bootstrapped SaaS companies by keeping and growing the teams who have made the company successful.
 We think we’re pretty good at operating companies and extending growth, which means we can pay (a bit) more for companies we feel confident about growing.